Nerdneck-KZ/Nerdneck-Tournament-Pages/README.md

-# nerdneck
+# Nerdneck Tournament Interface
-scoreboard for olympics
+Tournament pages for the KZ olympics.